MicrosoftDocs/altspace-vr/altspace-vr/getting-started/creating-and-linking-accounts.md

 **How can I change my Username or Display Name?**

+To change your **Username or Display Name**, sign into altvr.com, select your profile icon on the top right, User Profile, Edit, and update your Username or Display Name.

+*Note: You will only be able to change your username once.
+Any time after that, you will have to submit a support ticket.*

 If you want to change the Username associated with your account, [send us a ticket](https://help.altvr.com/hc/requests/new).
 Make sure to include the email associated with your account, your current name, and the username you'd like to use in the future.

-To change your **Display Name**, sign into altvr.com, select your profile icon on the top right, User Profile, Edit, and update Display Name.

 **My menu is blank and I can't sign up, what can I do?**